-The End Blasphemy Laws Campaign is run by the International Coalition Against Blasphemy Laws and brings together individual people (like you!) and organizations that share the same goal: campaigning to repeal “blasphemy” and related laws worldwide.
+The End Blasphemy Laws Campaign is run by the End Blasphemy Laws Coalitionand brings together individuals and organizations that share the same goal: campaigning to repeal “blasphemy” and related laws worldwide.

 The End Blasphemy Laws Campaign wants to see the complete abolition all laws which criminalize: